All Episodes

 The treaty isn't working, and a lot of folks who bought into it are now looking for an exit strategy.

-It is of possible interest that the increase in carbon emissions in the U.S. during those years was slightly lower than it was elsewhere where they had were actually obeying the Kyoto Protocol.
+Final paragraph: after many years of European chatter about the monstrous evil perpetrated by Bush rejecting Kyoto, it is of possible interest that the increase in carbon emissions in the U.S. during those years was slightly lower than it was elsewhere where they were actually obeying the Kyoto Protocol.

 Nations that obeyed the Kyoto Protocol put more pollutants and garbage into the atmosphere.